kenwrites/HaikuMajigger/README.md

 After cloning the repository, you'll need to install the Newtonsoft.Json NuGet package.
 Should then run in Visual Studio.

 Alternatively, you can download the Release.zip file, unzip it, and run "SyllableCounter.exe".
+If you are not on a Windows machine, you'll need to use Mono to run the .exe file.

 # What is here?